bikeonastick/hello_maker/README.md

 job of writing accurate and descriptive messages, you can share these results with non-technical (or slightly-less-technical) people who are involved with your project.
 They can look at your tests and understand the behavior you have described.
-Some people would say the behavior of your code, but, in reality, if you write poor or inaccurate descriptions, they won't know what it's really doing.
+Some people would say "the behavior" of your code, but, in reality, if you write poor or inaccurate descriptions, they won't know what it's really doing.

 ## Step 9 - Getting more complex

 Let's look at how we could write multiple nametags.
-We'll use the same form and if you enter multiple names separated by commas, we'll create a nametag for each one.
+We'll use the same form, and if you enter multiple names separated by commas, we'll create a nametag for each one.